 Machine Learning Assisted Design of Catalysts for Metal-Air Batteries

-The development of catalysts to enable metal-air batteries will usher in a new era energy storage for electric vehicles (EVs) and in-place storage for intermittent wind and solar sources.
-These batteries will enable EVs to travel up to 10 times further than with current batteries and make in-home storage for solar efficient.
-There are also many military applications for these higher energy density batteries.
+Screening and identification of an optimal catalyst for metal-air batteries will help usher in a new era of energy storage for electric vehicles (EVs) and in-place storage for intermittent wind and solar sources.
+Metal air batteries will enable EVs to travel up to 10 times further than with current batteries and make in-home storage for solar efficient.

 To learn more about our work with batteries, please contact us at email@example.com.